 1. Don’t tick it, live it

-Vienna’s quality of life unfolds in original and social places and events: Its cafés, shops, street markets, festivals; many Vienna concerts , operas and balls, and the city centre itself.
+Vienna’s quality of life unfolds in original and social places and events: Its cafés, shops, street markets, festivals; many Vienna concerts, operas and balls, and the city center itself.
 Make sure you weave at least one of these elements into your 24 hours in town.

 Sample 24 Hour Itinerary

-2.30pm to 5.00pm: Walk through the city centre.
+2.30 pm to 5.00 pm: Walk through the city center.
 You can combine your stroll with sightseeing and shopping.
 Alternatively, head out for Schönbrunn Palace and gardens.

 from 7.30 pm: Visit a classic or contemporary concert, a performance at the Vienna opera house, or a cultural festival.